mainmatter/playbook/src/project-procedure/digital-products/README.md

 [product strategy stage](#product-strategy) again, reconsider some of the assumptions and adapt the project's objective.
-If this is found not to be necessary, the product design stage can be entered directly to conceptualize, scope and implement the next set of feature concepts, followed by executing that new plan, evaluating what was built, etc.
+If this is found not to be necessary, the product design stage can be entered directly to conceptualize, scope and implement the next set of features, followed by executing that new plan, evaluating what was built, etc.